Skip to content

 • Cares about your personal wellbeing and shows compassion

-• Offers individualised and appropriate support
+• Offers you individualised and appropriate support

 • Provides a consistent point of contact for you throughout your time at LSE